Opened in 1826, the Zoological Society of London, or ZSL London Zoo, is one of the oldest scientific zoos in the world.

 The red river hogs exhibit is the most unique of all the animals showcased in the blue zone because it looks so amazingly different- their orange to reddish brown fur, black legs, and tufted white stripes on their spine.

-The red river hogs or bushpigs are wild members of the pig family found in Africa who prefer living in areas near rivers or swamps.
+Red river hogs, or bushpigs, are wild members of the pig family found in Africa.
+They prefer living in areas near rivers or swamps.

 Come fast as Ava, Cameron, Pedro, Penny, Phoebe, Shane, and Tommy wait to see you in their enclosures.